How creative writing helps teens cope with COVID

 Say the sounds and read the word.

-Consistency of time and resources are applied very effectively to support the teaching of daily phonics.
+Consistency of time and resources are applied effectively to support the teaching of daily phonics.
 The discrete teaching of phonics and reading has become a natural and everyday part of every aspect of the curriculum.

 Progress in phonics is monitored half termly, including lesson visits and pupil progress discussions.